 With the rise of blockchain, there’s a push for another form of lending: decentralized finance.
 Under this arrangement, one can borrow money from people who belong to a network to pay for assets that need to be paid in legal tender.
 The borrower can use cryptocurrency they own as a pledge for borrowing.

-Robo-advisors, like Betterment, offering free advice will also increase in number in the future.
+Robo-advisors, like Betterment, that offer free advice also will increase in number in the future.
 Currently, robo-advisor makers subsidize the advice their tools give.
-In the future, however, these firms can make money by steering people in certain directions.
+In the future, these firms can make money by steering people in certain directions.

-Tapling talks about Project Libra, which was originally designed to be a “global currency that attracted a ton of attention from central banks” who “[didn’t] want another central currency,” especially ones that are “privately owned.”
+Tapling talks about Project Libra, which was originally designed to be a “global currency that attracted a ton of attention from central banks” that didn’t want another central currency, especially ones that are “privately owned.”

 Whatever the issues with Libra/Diem, this project of Facebook accelerated interest in the creation of digital currencies by central banks.
 Singapore’s Project Ubin and China’s Digital Yuan are examples of these.
 The first central bank digital currency, the Bahamian Sand Dollar, went live late in 2020.